JoelPintoMata/pnlassignment/README.md

 - Performance
     - Maintain a new de-normalizer table with an index on `postal-code`, `house number`, `huisnrtvg` and `ingangsdt`
+    - Implement ApaResponse service as a Spring Cloud Function cloud (AWS-Lambda)

 - Security
     - Sanitize JSON output via OWASP security checker